InertiaUK/Outlook_Connection_Checker/README.md

 v1.0.1 - Fixes to check methods to make it work in cached and none cached mode.

-v1.0.2 - Added 'Clogged outbox" check
+v1.0.2 - Added 'Clogged outbox' check

 The Problem
 ------------